idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 In any case, I think it's most likely that one of these is the case, I just have no idea which one.

+Some argue Lazarus is Simon the Leper, which might support the third option, but others dispute this.
+Some also argue both are Simon the Pharisee, which seems to be more often rejected, but would help explain why Lazarus knew Caiaphas, but it would be weird if a leper knows Caiaphas, former Pharisee or not, or at least would be allowed in the gate.

+I'm not sure what to think about that at time of writing.
+I'll say that another idea is possible that Simon is Lazarus' father.
+People were sometimes referred to by their father's name or their son's name, or a reference to one or the other might include the other in some contexts, like Noah cursing Canaan, son of Ham, in order to curse Ham.

+It's also even suggested that leprousy might be what Lazarus died of, but the timing there is weird if he was already friends with Jesus, who is known for healing lepers.

-Also, John may have outlived Lazarus (the second time), and been more free to use his name more openly when he wrote his gospel than the other three.
+Also, John may have outlived Lazarus (the second time), and been more free to use his name more openly when he wrote his gospel than the other three, although he makes it clear that many people already knew about his resurrection by Jesus, which Jesus seems to have intended (likely balancing that as far as he could go without having the authorities actually arrest Lazarus).

+It would make more sense to me if Lazarus was the father of Simon the Pharisee, and Simon was literally the leper, perhaps referred to in the Luke parable by the name of his father (Lazarus, likely a Greek version of Eleazar), and Lazarus originally died from other complications due to being older, but there are many factors so it's difficult to say for sure.
+If so, though, it would make Lazarus a poor candidate to write the latest gospel, and three epistles.

+In any case, the name Lazarus in the parable could also be unrelated or just loosely alluding to this Lazarus.
+Since Eleazar means God is my help (Godhelps or Godhelped), it would make sense to name the character that in the parable, as Lazarus received no help from the rich man in life.

 ## That Guy Named John

-I also covered in the long article that the author of John refers to Bap as simply John more than others, according to JPH.
+I also covered in the long article that **the author of John refers to Bap as simply John more than others**, according to JPH, **consistent with being himself named John, so he habitually has less need to think of clarifying which John is meant in any given passage**.
 But let's show examples briefly.
 The following are the introductions to John the Baptist in all four gospels.

-<blockquote><span class="bbq">/Matthew 3:1 In those days, John the Baptizer came, preaching in the wilderness of Judea, saying, 2 “Repent, for the Kingdom of Heaven is at hand!”/</span></blockquote>
+<blockquote><span class="bbq">/Matthew 3:1 In those days, <b>John the Baptizer</b> came, preaching in the wilderness of Judea, saying, 2 “Repent, for the Kingdom of Heaven is at hand!”/</span></blockquote>

-So Matthew specifies John with the appellation "the Baptizer" or the Baptist.
+So Matthew originally specifies John with the appellation "the Baptizer" or the Baptist.

 Mark doesn't, but does have a way to make it clear this is distinct from John ben Zebedee:

-<blockquote><span class="bbq">/4 John came baptizing‡ in the wilderness and preaching the baptism of repentance for forgiveness of sins.
+<blockquote><span class="bbq">/4 <b>John came baptizing‡</b> in the wilderness and preaching the baptism of repentance for forgiveness of sins.
 5 All the country of Judea and all those of Jerusalem went out to him.
 They were baptized by him in the Jordan river, confessing their sins.
-6 John was clothed with camel’s hair and a leather belt around his waist.
+6 <b>John</b> was clothed with camel’s hair and a leather belt around his waist.
 He ate locusts and wild honey.
 7 He preached, saying, “After me comes he who is mightier than I, the thong of whose sandals I am not worthy to stoop down and loosen.
 8 I baptized you in§ water, but he will baptize you in the Holy Spirit.”<br><br>

-9 In those days, Jesus came from Nazareth of Galilee, and was baptized by John in the Jordan.
+9 In those days, Jesus came from Nazareth of Galilee, and <b>was baptized by John in the Jordan</b>.
 10 Immediately coming up from the water, he saw the heavens parting and the Spirit descending on him like a dove.
 11 A voice came out of the sky, “You are my beloved Son, in whom I am well pleased.”<br><br>

 12 Immediately the Spirit drove him out into the wilderness.
 13 He was there in the wilderness forty days, tempted by Satan.
 He was with the wild animals; and the angels were serving him.<br><br>

-14 Now after John was taken into custody, Jesus came into Galilee, preaching the Good News of God’s Kingdom, 15 and saying, “The time is fulfilled, and God’s Kingdom is at hand!
+14 Now <i>after <b>John</b> was taken into custody</i>, Jesus came into Galilee, preaching the Good News of God’s Kingdom, 15 and saying, “The time is fulfilled, and God’s Kingdom is at hand!
 Repent, and believe in the Good News.”<br><br>

 16 Passing along by the sea of Galilee, he saw Simon and Andrew, the brother of Simon, casting a net into the sea, for they were fishermen.
 17 Jesus said to them, “Come after me, and I will make you into fishers for men.”<br><br>

 18 Immediately they left their nets, and followed him.<br><br>

-19 Going on a little further from there, he saw James the son of Zebedee, and John his brother, who were also in the boat mending the nets.
-20 Immediately he called them, and they left their father, Zebedee, in the boat with the hired servants, and went after him.<br><br>
+19 Going on a little further from there, he saw <b>James the son of Zebedee, and John his brother</b>, who were also in the boat mending the nets.
+20 Immediately he called them, and <b>they left their father, Zebedee</b>, in the boat with the hired servants, and went after him.<br><br>

 21 They went into Capernaum, and immediately on the Sabbath day he entered into the synagogue and taught.
 22 They were astonished at his teaching, for he taught them as having authority, and not as the scribes.
 23 Immediately there was in their synagogue a man with an unclean spirit, and he cried out, 24 saying, “Ha!
 What do we have to do with you, Jesus, you Nazarene?
 Have you come to destroy us?
 I know who you are: the Holy One of God!”<br><br>